 The car has comprehensive Service History in Japanese, a new MOT, and has just been serviced.
 The car was imported back from Japan in 2016.
 MOT’d until April 2020 without advisories.

 The balance of the service history looks really good – I say looks because much of the stamped book is in Japanese and sadly our Japanese is not that good!
 However, we have listed the service intervals other work as we understand them below all in Km.
-Please note some of these will be Shaken being the name of the vehicle inspection program in Japan for motor vehicle, which by all accounts is much more rigorous than our MOT, but this list demonstrates how well this car has been looked after.
+Please note some of these will be Shaken being the name of the vehicle inspection program in Japan for vehicles, which by all accounts is much more rigorous than our MOT, but this list demonstrates how well this car has been looked after.

 UK Work and servicing